-Prerequisite: High school biology with a grade of "C" or better or BIO 101 with a grade of "C" or better or consental instructor.
+Prerequisite: High school biology with a grade of C or better or BIO 101 with a grade of C or better, or consent of instructor.

-IO 120 General Botany (3-3) 4 hrs.
+BIO 120 General Botany (3-3) 4 hrs.
 Surveys the plant kingdom emphasizing ecological relationships, plants and their growth, structure, physiology and reproduction.
-IAI L1 901L IAI BIO 914
+IAI L1 901L IAI BIO 914 isms; emphasis on identification, anatomy and physiology, control, relationship to health and disease and economic importance.
+IAI L1 903L IAI NUR 905

-Prerequisite: High school biology with a grade of "C" or better or BIO 101 with a grade of "C" or better or consent of instructor.
+Prerequisite: High school biology with a grade of C or better or BIO 101 with a grade of C or better, or consent of instructor.

-10 130 Microbiology (2-4) 4 hrs.
+BIO 130 Microbiology (2-4) 4 hrs.
+Examines characteristics and importance of microorgan-